ebics-java/ebics-java-client/README.md

-#EBICS Web Client
+# EBICS Web Client

+EBICS Web Client is a web UI to work with EBICS connection to the bank(s) supporting EBICS.
+The web UI uses REST API backend to execute EBICS orders.
-Core EBICS API is fork of the Java open source EBICS client project - https://github.com/uwemaurer/ebics-java-client/ Thanks a lot for all contribution.
+The core EBICS API is fork of the Java open source [EBICS java client](https://github.com/uwemaurer/ebics-java-client/) repository.
+Thanks a lot for all contributions, otherwise this repo would not be here :-)

-###Demo application
+### Demo application
 Check the following demo to get idea about functionality, here is the latest version of app deployed.

 https://ebics-web-client.herokuapp.com/

-###Wiki pages
+### Wiki pages
 - [Installation manual](https://github.com/honza-toegel/ebics-java-client/wiki/Installation-Manual)
 - [Getting started](https://github.com/honza-toegel/ebics-java-client/wiki/Getting-Started)

+### Functionality
 Main differences with this fork:

 - Web UI (SPA based on vue3), instead of console client